AlexsLemonade/OpenPBTA-analysis/analyses/sv-analysis/README.md

 #### Order of scripts in analysis
 `01-process-sv-file.R` : This script is for generating sv file in shatterseek-read/signature-read input format

-`02-shatterseek.R` : This script is for analyzing chromothripsis, using modified shaterseek code
+`02-shatterseek.R` : This script is for analyzing chromothripsis, using modified ShatterSeek code